Dr. Ray Muzyka CM BMedSci MBA MD CCFP FRCGS

 In October 2012 Muzyka announced his retirement from BioWare/EA after two decades in videogames, with his third ‘career chapter’ focused on mentoring and investing in entrepreneurs in technology, new media, medical innovations in diagnostics and therapeutics, and social entrepreneurship and impact investment.
 He is an active angel investor in a number of technology, medical and social enterprises, and as his next career chapter ramps up, has joined a number of organizations focused on venture capital investing and social entrepreneurship and impact investment.

-Muzyka obtained his Bachelor of Medical Science degree from the University of Alberta in 1990, his Medical Doctorate from the University of Alberta in 1992, and his Masters degree in Business Administration from the University of Western Ontario (Ivey School of Business) in 2001.
+Muzyka obtained his Bachelor of Medical Science degree from the University of Alberta in 1990, his Medical Doctorate from the University of Alberta in 1992, his CCFP from the University of Alberta in 1994, and his Masters degree in Business Administration from the University of Western Ontario (Ivey School of Business) in 2001.

-Dr. Muzyka is a member (since 2004) of the Young Presidents’ Organization, a member of the A100, a Venture Advisor at iNovia Venture Capital, the Chair of the University of Alberta Venture Mentoring Service Board of Advisors, a member of the Ashoka Support Network, and a Public Member on the Board of Governors of the University of Alberta.
-He is a member of the Alberta Premier’s Advisory Committee on the Economy, and is a Board Observer at Athletigen (athletigen.com), a Board Observer at SeamlessMD (https://www.seamless.md/), as well as serving on other boards.
+Dr. Muzyka is a member (since 2004) of the Young Presidents’ Organization, a member of the A100, on the Advisory Board of Voyager Capital, a member of the Investment Committee and Venture Advisor at iNovia Venture Capital, the Founding Chair of the University of Alberta Venture Mentoring Service Board of Advisors, a member of the Ashoka Support Network, and served from 2014-2020 as a Public Member on the Board of Governors of the University of Alberta, and as Chair of the Human Resources and Compensation Committee from 2017-2020.
+He is a mentor in the Creative Destruction Lab (CDL Vancouver, CDL Seattle, CDL Rockies and CDL Toronto), and was the Chair from 2017-2019 of the Alberta Research and Innovation Advisory Committee (ARIAC) and a former member of the Alberta Premier’s Advisory Committee on the Economy as well as serving on multiple other private company boards.
 He previously served on the Board of the Academy of Interactive Arts and Sciences from 2001-2008, was an invited member of the British Academy of Film and Television Arts (BAFTA LA Chapter) and was on the Board of Trustees of the Stollery Children’s Health Foundation from 2012-2015.

-Muzyka was inducted into the Academy of Interactive Arts and Sciences’ Hall of Fame in 2011 for his lifetime of work in interactive entertainment as well as being named the recipient of the Lifetime Achievement Award from the IGDA’s Game Developers Choice Awards in 2013.
+Dr. Muzyka was inducted into the Order of Canada in 2018.
+Muzyka was also inducted into the Alberta Business Hall of Fame in 2018, and was inducted into the Academy of Interactive Arts and Sciences’ Hall of Fame in 2011 for his lifetime of work in interactive entertainment as well as being named the recipient of the Lifetime Achievement Award from the IGDA’s Game Developers Choice Awards in 2013.
 Dr. Muzyka received the inaugural Alumni Innovation Award in 2015 from the University of Alberta.
-He was named as the 2017 Allard Chair in Business at the MacEwan University’s School of Business, and as an Honorary Paul Harris Fellow by Rotary Club International in 2016, in recognition for his philanthropic efforts.
+He was named as the 2017 Allard Chair in Business at the MacEwan University’s School of Business, and as an Honorary Paul Harris Fellow by Rotary Club International in 2016, in recognition for his philanthropic efforts, and received the 2019 Rod Charko Service Award presented by VCAA, for his efforts to support venture capital and the technology ecosystem in Alberta.
+In 2021 Muzyka and his wife Leona De Boer, members since 2020 of the RCGS Trebek Council, were also named as Fellows of the Royal Canadian Geographic Society for their work supporting Canada and the Society’s mission.
 Dr. Muzyka was named into Canada’s Top 40 under 40 in 2001, received Ernst & Young’s 2001 Entrepreneur of the Year award (IT, Prairies Region) and the BDC 1997 Young Entrepreneur of the Year award, among other awards.